 When we used Snap Circuits in class, we set the kit out with the cards describing 6 different projects and encouraged them to try building them.
 Some also experimented with their own designs.
 From time to time, one of the teachers would go over and disassemble and tidy up projects so that the next child who wanted to play could find the items they needed.

 Age: Manufacturer rates as age 7 and up.
-In our class, we saw that our 3 – 4 year olds liked watching their parents assemble circuits, but they weren’t following the science of how the circuit works.
-And their fine motor skills and finger strength just weren’t up to the task of assembling circuits.
+In our class, we saw that our 3 – 4 year olds liked watching their parents assemble circuits, but they weren’t following the science of how the circuit works, and their fine motor skills and finger strength just weren’t up to the task of assembling circuits.
 Our 5 – 7 year olds fared better, but it was definitely a fine motor challenge.
 These older kids could follow the directions that I wrote (see above) but can’t follow the single-illustration instructions that appear in the book.
+Older children would be better able to work directly from the book.

 Where to Start: We’ve got the Snap Circuits Jr. Discovery Kit which has 30 parts, and instructions for 100 projects.
 It’s plenty to get you started.